Groundwater Seepage Analysis

 Using the analysis results from RS3, we will now export the water pressure grid from RS3 to Slide3.

-- Select: File > Export > Export Pore Water Pressure to Slide3
+- Select File > Export > Export Pore Water Pressure to Slide3.

-- Save the file with title of the project (pore water pressure grid slide3.pwp3).
+- Save the file with the title of the project (pore water pressure grid slide3.pwp3).
 We will import this file to Slide3.